strongjaw15/employee-tracker/README.md

 ## Usage

-Once installed, enter "node index" in the terminal comand line opened to the root folder and the program will start.
+Once installed, copy the contents of the schema.sql file and run it in MySQL Workbench.
+If you want to seed the database,, do the same with the contents of the seeds.sql file.
+Then enter "node index" in the terminal comand line opened to the root folder and the program will start.

 ## Visuals